merdok/homebridge-webos-tv/README.md

     - *com.webos.app.externalinput.av1*
   - Inputs and apps can also be switched when the TV is off, in that case an attempt to power on the TV and switch to the chosen input will be made
 - `inputButtons` [optional]
-Wheter to show input as buttons when using the tv service.
+Wheter to additionally show inputs as buttons when using the tv service.
 Useful for automation. **Default: false**
 - `volumeControl` [optional]
 Wheter the volume control service is enabled. **Default: true**
 Available values: